 With respect to investments in private limited partnerships, limited liability companies and direct investments in natural resources, the amount and timing of income from these entities tends to be variable as a result of the performance and investment stage of the underlying investments.
 The timing of distributions from these entities, which depend on particular events relating to the underlying investments as well as the entities' schedules for making distributions and their need for cash, can be difficult to predict.
 As a result, the amount of income that the Company records from these investments can vary substantially from quarter to quarter.
 In addition, general volatility in the capital markets and the dislocation of the credit markets may reduce investment income from these types of investments.
-As of September 30, 2022, the Company had unfunded commitments in private equity partnerships of \$2.320 billion, real estate of \$3.060 billion, private credit of \$1.791 billion, natural resources of \$1.041 billion, (\$984 million of which is related to energy transition and infrastructure), and other investments of \$76 million.
+As of June 30, 2021 the Company had unfunded commitments in private equity partnerships of \$1.453 billion, natural resources of \$686 million, real estate of \$1.592 billion, private credit of \$1.916 billion and other of \$84 million.